-New Togolese contemporary art centre the Palais de Lomé has opened with a retrospective of one of its nation's creative stars, the industrial designer Kossi Aguessy, who died in 2017 at just 40 years of age.
+Contemporary art centre the Palais de Lomé has opened in Togo with a retrospective of one of its nation's creative stars, the industrial designer Kossi Aguessy, who died in 2017 at just 40 years of age.

 Aguessy was a graduate of London's Central Saint Martins design school who started his own eponymous studio and worked with the likes of Philippe Starck, the Coca Cola Company, Stella McCartney and Renault.